WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 What’s the Minimum Distance Between Shed and Fence?

-Generally, the structure should be at least 1 metre (3 ft.) from the fencing and should not exceed 2.5 metres in height.
+Generally, your wooden shed should be at least 1 metre (3 ft.) from the fencing and should not exceed 2.5 metres in height.
 Plus, with 0.6 metres (2 ft.) to spare, you should also have enough room to access the building when making changes.
 This requirement vary depending on the area you live in.

 Remember, these are just guidelines.
 You can check the official permitted development fences guideline for more information.
 Alternatively, contact your Local Planning Authority (LPA) for help.